Diving disorders: Blunt trauma

+Marine microbial infection

+Microbes can infect through injured skin, the mucosa, or inhalation.
+Nonfatal drowning in marine environments brings seawater into the lungs where the water goes through our nose or through the mouth resulting in pneumonia.
+Aerosolized water can contain algal toxins and can result in viruses to become airborne.
+Infectious diseases are predominantly caused by pathogens which are viruses, bacteria, fungi and protist parasites.

 Contamination from polluted waters

 In most places, contamination comes from a variety of sources (non-point source pollution).
 In a few it is primarily pollution from a single industrial source.
 The more immediate threat is from locations where high concentrations of toxic or pathogenic pollutants are present, but lower concentrations of less immediately harmful contaminants can have a longer term influence on the diver's health.
 Three major categories of contamination can cause health and safety problems for divers.
 These are biological, chemical and radioactive materials.

 The risks from hazardous materials are generally proportional to dosage - exposure time and concentration, and the effects of the material on the body.
 This is particularly the case with chemical and radiological contaminants.
 There may be a threshold limit value which will not usually produce ill effects over long-term exposure.
 Others may have a cumulative effect.

 The United Nations identification numbers for hazardous materials classifies hazardous materials under 9 categories: